Locations:

 How will endometrial ablation affect my periods?

-Your periods will be lighter than they were before.
-Or, you may no longer have a period.
+Your periods will probably be lighter than they were before.
+Or you may no longer have a period.
 Be sure to monitor how heavy your periods are and how regularly they occur.
+Remember, it can take several months to know the full effects of an endometrial ablation.

 How will endometrial ablation affect future pregnancy?

-Getting pregnant is dangerous for you or the baby after an endometrial ablation.
-You’ll still ovulate (put out eggs) and you can get pregnant.
-You’ll have some remaining uterus lining, which means that an egg can implant and be fertilized.
+Getting pregnant is dangerous after an endometrial ablation.
+You’ll still ovulate and have uterine lining remaining, which means you can get pregnant.
 Following endometrial ablation, you have a higher chance of a miscarriage or dangerous complications during pregnancy.
 This is why it’s so important to use birth control after the procedure.
-Some people choose to get sterilized (tubal ligation) when they have an endometrial ablation.
+Some people choose to have a tubal ligation when they have an endometrial ablation.

 Recovery and Outlook